 The SDWA requires that public water suppliers implement practices to protect the water supply from sanitary hazards.
-One of the safety requirements is to rigorously prevent crossconnections between the potable water supply and facility piping systems that may contain hazardous substances.
+One of the safety requirements is to rigorously prevent cross-connections between the potable water supply and facility piping systems.
 Cross-connection control is the installation of control devices (e.g., double-check valves, reduced pressure zone valves, etc.) at the interface between a facility and the domestic water main.
-Cross-connection control devices are required at all facilities where hazardous materials are used in a manner that could result in their introduction into the domestic water system, especially under low-pressure conditions.
-In addition, secondary cross-connection controls at the point of use are recommended to protect users within a specific facility from hazards that may be posed by intra-facility operations.
+Cross-connection control devices are required at all facilities where hazardous materials are used in a manner that could result in their accidental introduction into the domestic water system, especially under